How to Raise Meat Chickens on Your Homestead

 Cornish Cross vs Heritage Meat Chickens

-Cornish X are actually produced by breeding two hybrid chickens, resulting in a bird that is the genetic offspring of four distinct breeds.
-The hatcheries that produce these chicks guard their secrets very closely so that hobby farmers, like me, aren’t able to copy them and come up with a home raised Cornish X. I do know that one of the breeds used is the Cornish Rock, but that’s as far as I’m privy to the whole operation.
+Cornish X are actually produced by hybridizing chickens, resulting in a bird that is the genetic offspring of several distinct breeds.
+The hatcheries that produce these chicks guard their secrets very closely so that hobby farmers, like me, aren’t able to copy them and come up with a home raised Cornish X. The breeds used in this hybridizing program include White Plymouth Rock and Dark Cornish, but that’s as far as I’m privy to the whole operation.

 Why would anyone want to raise these ‘freaks of nature?’
 Mainly because they grow fast and produce a nice sized, tender roasting bird in about 2 months.
 This means that the cost of raising these birds is lower and the result is a meaty bird…just what consumers want.
-Mainstream America is used to the meat of the Cornish X…it’s the only kind of chicken you can buy at a grocery store these days.
+Mainstream America is used to the meat of the Cornish X…it’s the only kind of chicken you can buy in the grocery store these days.

 On the opposite end of the spectrum are heritage breeds.
 These are dual purpose chickens that lay a decent number of eggs and the extra roosters will grow out to a nice dressing size in about 6 months.
 If you want to raise chickens for meat and have your heart set on a heritage breed, I recommend the Plymouth Barred Rock.
 The young roosters get large pretty quickly and are meatier than many other breeds.